vincentbarr/vincentbarr.github.com/_posts/2014-06-10-remember-your-locker.md

 The Bermuda Triangle isn't all that different from a parking lot.

-Consider this Wikipedia entry:
+For example, which of the two does the  Wikipedia passage below describe?
 > Popular culture has attributed various disappearances to the paranormal or activity by extraterrestrial beings.
 Documented evidence indicates that a significant
 > percentage of the incidents were spurious, inaccurately reported, or embellished by
 > later authors.

-You're picturing black pavement, yellow paint, and no way-finders (unless we're talking amusement parks).
-You're imagining a large designated space for storing (rearranging, and camouflaging) cars.

-And so am I. But, Wikipedia happens to be describing the Bermuda Triangle.
+I'd leave it to a coin flip.

 Lucky for me, I've managed to avoid parking lots since moving to New York City 6 years ago.
-But, I've found a designated storage space that is as disorienting at 1/100th the size of a parking lot.
+But, I've found a designated storage space that is as good at hiding things and as disorienting as the parking lot, at 1/100th the size.

+Not as cool as it sounds, however.

+Imagine rows of identical cubbies stacked on top of one another.
+A wall of identical cubbies.

+Not quite as cool as this.

-Imagine a wall of identical cubbies stacked on top of one another.
-The cubbies are opaque and their locks are identical.
-For comparison, imagine a prankster putting a wood shed over every car in the parking lot.
-That's basically what this is.
+For comparison, imagine parking your car in a lot where, once you turn your back, a pranster places wooden sheds over every car in the parking lot like a magician placing red cups over a ping pong ball.
+That's basically what this cubby system does: it hides shit.

-The only way to identify your cubby from another is by a modest dog tag, which, based on its size and visibility, is merely a way to distinguish one cubby from the next should the entire gym burn to the ground.
+The way you distinguish your cubby from the many other cubbies is by a modest dog tag, which, based on its size and visibility, is merely a way to distinguish one cubby from the next should the entire gym burn to the ground.
 Why else?

-Here's how you get around that:
+Here's how I find my cubby:

 **1. Where is my locker?**